U.S. can intercept North Korean missile but may opt not to: admiral

 The comments by Locklear came amid intense speculation that Pyongyang may be preparing for a missile test - something the White House says would not be a surprise - or another provocation that could trigger a military response from Seoul.

-The Pentagon has in recent weeks announced changes to its posture to respond to the North Korean threat, including the positioning of two Aegis guided-missile destroyers in the western Pacific and deployment of a missile defense system to Guam.
+The Pentagon has in recent weeks announced changes to its posture to respond to the North Korean threat, including the positioning of two, Aegis-class guided-missile destroyers in the western Pacific and deployment of a missile defense system to Guam.

 Any U.S. or South Korea response to a North Korean provocation has the potential to further escalate tensions on the peninsula, just as North Korea intensifies threats of imminent conflict.
 Pyongyang warned to foreigners on Tuesday to evacuate South Korea to avoid being dragged into "thermonuclear war".